-Located in southern Anne Arundel County, 20 miles east Washington D.C. and 18 miles south of Annapolis, the Sanctuary is a designated site on the Patuxent Water Trail.
+Located in southern Anne Arundel County, 20 miles east of Washington, DC, and 18 miles south of Annapolis, the Sanctuary is a designated site on the Patuxent Water Trail.

-The Friends of Jug Bay is a non-profit citizen's organization that acts to preserve the Sanctuary and to support its education and research programs.
-Through membership dues and donations, as well as hard work, the 900 FOJB members provide critical support that greatly enhances Sanctuary programs and activities.
-The FOJB have prepared a Fact Sheet that describes the unique characteristics of the Jug Bay area and outlines local development projects which could negatively impact the Jug Bay environment.
+Founded in 1986, the Friends of Jug Bay is a non-profit citizens’ organization that acts to preserve the Sanctuary and to support its education, stewardship, and research programs.
+Through financial contributions and active engagement, FOJB members provide critical support that greatly enhances Sanctuary programs and activities and its long-term protection.

 Our mission is to increase awareness, understanding, and appreciation of estuarine and other natural ecosystems and their conservation through outdoor education, research, stewardship, and volunteering.

 The more people learn and understand about estuaries and their surrounding lands, the more they care about preserving them.
 Each year, hundreds of people participate in hikes, hands-on activities, explorations, stewardship events and citizen science projects at the Sanctuary.
 Programs focus on many aspects of aquatic and terrestrial ecology, as well as plants and animals.